Skip to content

 HIPAA Compliance

-As of December 2019, Cheaha is HIPAA compliant and so PHI can be stored on it.
+Cheaha is HIPAA compliant and can accept Protected Health Information (PHI) data.
 Currently, long-term storage is NOT HIPAA compliant but will be in the future.

 Important

-It is the responsibility of the user to make sure PHI is only accessible by researchers on the IRB.
-If PHI is being stored in a project folder and some researchers are not on an IRB, their access to those files should be restricted using Access Control Lists (ACLs).
-If you need assistance setting up ACLs properly, please contact us.
+It is the responsibility of researchers to make sure PHI is accessible only to people on the relevant IRB, with a demonstrated need to know.
+If PHI is stored in a project directory where some researchers are not on the IRB, their access to those files should be restricted using Access Control Lists (ACLs).
+Access control should be planned in advance of moving PHI data to Cheaha.
+If you need assistance setting up ACLs properly, please contact Support.

 Scratch Retention Policy

-Starting January 2023, data stored in /scratch will be subject to two limited retention policies.
+Data stored in /scratch is subject to two limited retention policies.

 • Each user will have a quota of 50 TB of scratch storage.

-• Files will be retained for 30 days.
+• Files will be retained for a maximum of 30 days, after which they become eligible for deletion.